|Pilot 1st Lt. William W. Morton, O-439666 (MIA / KIA) VA

 photographic reconnaissance version.
 Delivered to the U. S. Army.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group, 8th Photographic Reconnaissance Squadron.
+Assigned to the 5th Air Force (5th AF), 6th Photographic Reconnaissance Group (PRG), 8th Photographic Reconnaissance Squadron (PRS).
 No known nose art or nickname.

 On March 16, 1943 took off from 14 Mile Drome (Schwimmer) near Port Moresby piloted by 1st Lt.
 William W. Morton on a photo reconnaissance mission over the Ramu Valley and Markham Valley.
 Morten radioed Port Moresby that he was "over the ranges".
-This was taken to mean that he was south of the Owen Stanley Mountain Ranges.
-No further broadcasts were heard.
-When Morton failed to return from the mission, he was listed as Missing In Action (MIA).
+This was taken to mean that he was south of the Owen Stanley Mountain Range.
+Afterwards, no further broadcasts were heard.
+When Morton failed to return from the mission, he was officially listed as Missing In Action (MIA).

 Morton was officially declared dead on March 17, 1944.
 He is memorialized on the tablets of the missing at Manila American Cemetery.